How to design a Green New Deal that really works, for every industry in the U.S.

 During the campaign for the 2018 midterms, the concept of a massive government stimulus package that would fund a rapid transition to a clean energy economy became a major issue, animating voters and serving as a rallying cry for many of the insurgent campaigns of the election, most notably that of Representative Alexandria Ocasio-Cortez.
 As a newly elected Congresswoman in November, she joined youth organizers from the climate justice group Sunrise Movement at a protest in Nancy Pelosi’s office calling for such an approach.
 In February, she and Senator Ed Markey introduced a resolution in Congress to support the idea of the Green New Deal, which has begun to shape the national conversation around the dual challenges of climate change and economic inequity.
 Five of the presidential candidates in the Senate—Booker, Gillibrand, Harris, Sanders, and Warren—signed on as co-sponsors, and the rest of the field has been required to respond to the legislation as they shape their own climate policies.
 But even as candidates unveil their own plans, the Green New Deal holds sway: An Insider poll recently found that Democratic voters vastly prefer the resolution to Joe Biden’s climate plan, which sets a less urgent time frame for decarbonizing the economy.

-Though the resolution lacks specific mandates, the concept of a Green New Deal is firm in its goal of achieving net-zero carbon emissions in the next decade, creating millions of high-paying jobs for all, providing equal access to necessities like affordable housing and healthy food, and promoting justice for the historically marginalized people in the transition to a new economy.”Climate change is the greatest challenge we face,” Markey tells Fast Company.
+Though the resolution lacks specific mandates, the concept of a Green New Deal is firm in its goal of achieving net-zero carbon emissions in the next decade, creating millions of high-paying jobs for all, providing equal access to necessities like affordable housing and healthy food, and promoting justice for the historically marginalized people in the transition to a new economy.
+“Climate change is the greatest challenge we face,” Markey tells Fast Company.
 “Every industry and every business will be compelled to respond.”

+This week, Fast Company will look at eight sectors of the U.S. economy and how they might transform under the Green New Deal.
+Read more here:

 The Green New Deal has emerged as the prevailing framework for confronting the most pressing issues facing the country today.
 Even though it has yet to be codified as national policy, momentum is growing at the state level: In April, Minnesota introduced a bill calling for a state-level version of the framework.
 Just last week, New York passed the Climate and Community Protection Act, which mirrors the Green New Deal’s calls for decarbonization and job creation.
 Oregon is also likely to pass a bill putting a cap and price on carbon emissions, which could open up funding for the types of justice initiatives the Green New Deal wants to bring about.